cepthomas/NBagOfTricks/README.md

 - Tools: Things that are higher level than MiscUtils, formatters and the like.
 - StringUtils: Mostly low-level extensions.
 - Dumper: Writes object tree contents.

-# UI

-## Controls for audio (or other) apps
-- Meter: Linear or log.
-- Pot: Just like on your guitar.
-- Slider: Just like on your mixer.
-- VirtualKeyboard: Piano control based loosely on Leslie Sanford's [Midi Toolkit](https://github.com/tebjan/Sanford.Multimedia.Midi).

-## General purpose UI components
-- PropertyGridEx: Added a few features.
-- FilTree: Folder/file tree control with tags/filters and notifications.
-- OptionsEditor: User can select from a list of strings, or add/delete elements.
-- ClickGrid: Essentially a grid array of buttons.
-- TimeBar: Elapsed time control.
-- BarBar: Similar to TimeBar but shows musical bars and beats.
-- CpuMeter: Standalone display control.
-- TextViewer: With colorizing.
-- WaitCursor: Easy to use cursor.

-## Various utilities and extensions
-- KeyUtils: Keyboard input.
-- UiUtils: Control helpers, formatters, etc.

 # Simple IPC